Chapter 1: Guess who came to my deathbed.

 "How is it possible!" exclaimed Lord Melbourne.

 "It happened in Greece, in Missolonghi, in 1824 ... as you well know, be supposed to I died there at that moment.
-The official history will say that I fell ill while leading an insane attempt to organize a successful military campaign against the Ottomans during the Greek War of Independence, and that my illness killed me before I could lead my army in some battle or conquer some damn Ottoman fortress ..."
+The official history will say that I fell ill while leading an insane attempt to organize a successful military campaign against the Ottomans during the Greek War of Independence and that my illness killed me before I could lead my army in some battle or conquer some damn Ottoman fortress ..."
 Lord Byron said with some bitterness in his voice to remember his brief and unsuccessful military experience, "The point is that shortly before my death, when I was already sick, I met a man ... was a kind of a bandit or a Greek guerrilla fighter fighting on his own against the Ottomans, something very usual in those time ...
-But this guy was different from the others, he was a very cultured and elegant man, strange and mysterious, but the most peculiar thing in him was the fear that it caused in the superstitious Greeks and the fact that I could not see him, most of the day ... they also said, that him attacked the Ottomans only at night, but then he caused great butcheries, even though most of the raids were carried out by he alone ...
+But this guy was different from the others, he was a very cultured and elegant man, strange and mysterious, but the most peculiar thing in him was the fear that it caused in the superstitious Greeks and the fact that I could not see him, most of the day ... they also said, that him attacked the Ottomans only at night, but then he caused great butcheries, even though most of the raids were carried out by him alone ...
 That man became my friend, and my conversations with him about history, politics, philosophy and literature were one of my few consolations in the middle of my pitiable situation ...
 But then the day of my death arrived ... and that day, that man, seeing that the fatal outcome was imminent, did it for me, the same thing that I just did for you ..."

 Lord Melbourne listened with profound astonishment and absolute attention, also with fear ...

 "After, that man explained everything to me and told me his life ... so I discovered that he had been a Greek who lived when Greece was already a province of the Roman Empire ... he was a soldier of the Roman Legions, and spent most of his life serving to Rome.
-Until one day he faced death, and then a woman, a mysterious woman he had met a few years before ... well that woman turned him into what we are now you and me ...
-That man had a term to name that kind of being that we are, that species we are part of ... that term was 'Daemonium noctis'," continued Lord Byron.
+Until one day he faced death, and then a woman, a mysterious woman he had met a few years before ... well, that woman turned him into what we are now you and me ...
+That man had a term to name that kind of being that we are, that species we are part of ... that term was 'Daemonium Noctis'," continued Lord Byron.

 "Demon of the night," replied Lord Melbourne as if he were talking to himself.